So you’re thinking about getting… a Ragdoll Cat

 Although they are generally robust, Ragdoll cats are prone to suffering from a hereditary heart condition called hypertrophic cardiomyopathy.
 HCM is an enlargement of the heart in which the walls of the ventricles are thickened.
 If you are getting a Ragdoll kitten, check with the breeder that neither parent cat has this condition.

-Additionally, while adult Ragdoll cats are not fussy eaters, kittens can suffer from upset tummies.
+Additionally, while adult Ragdoll cats are generally not fussy eaters, kittens can suffer from upset tummies.
 It’s therefore important to stick with a regular feeding schedule – the same, good quality food at the same times every day.
 If you do change their food, do so gradually over several days.
+See our guide to feeding your kitten.

 Ragdolls are large and strong for domestic cats; males can weigh 6-9 kg, and females 4.5-7 kg.
 They mature slowly, not reaching full size until they are 4 years old, and will typically live for 15 years or more if cared for properly and provided a good diet.